 2. Post Earthquake Assessment

-In the aftermath of Gorkha earthquake, as part of post earthquake damage assessment, GSI team conducted numerous site studies (commercial services included) focusing at both geotechnical and structural aspects of observed damages.
+In the aftermath of the Gorkha earthquake, as part of the post-earthquake damage assessment, the GSI team conducted numerous site studies (commercial services included) focusing on both geotechnical and structural aspects of observed damages.
 These site studies primarily focused around the most notably damaged areas of Kathmandu, Lalitpur, Bhaktapur, Sindhupalchowk and Dolakha districts.

 GSI also facilitated early studies on microtremor monitoring at heritage sites (Basantapur Durbar Square, Bhaktapur Durbar Square, Patan Durbar Square, Changu Narayan, Swayambhunath, Pashupatinath, Sankhu,etc.) with international scholars from Kagawa University and Ehime University.

-Performance based earthquake engineering (PBEE) analysis techniques are applied in evaluating the capacity of existing structures –both masonry and reinforced concrete structures.
-FEMA 356, ATC 40, ASCE 41 and EN 1998:2004 are followed in absence of clarifying information in the technical guideline prepared by Department of Urban Development and Building Construction (DUDBC) Nepal.
+Performance-based earthquake engineering (PBEE) analysis techniques are applied in evaluating the capacity of existing structures –both masonry and reinforced concrete structures.
+FEMA 356, ATC 40, ASCE 41 and EN 1998:2004 are followed in absence of clarifying the information in the technical guideline prepared by the Department of Urban Development and Building Construction (DUDBC) Nepal.

 If applicable, capacity assessment results in the need for retrofit intervention for the structure to be code compliant for design level performance.

 Retrofit analysis and design are carried out after the capacity evaluation of damaged structures.
 Economic analysis is carried out prior to retrofit design based on the age of the structure, utility value after the retrofit, client’s preference, etc. Once economically justified, the retrofit design is carried out based on principles of performance-based design.